-- 4.1 The committee shall meet at least three times a year at appropriate intervals in the financial reporting and audit cycle and otherwise as required. - 4.2 Outside of the formal meeting programme, the committee chair will maintain a dialogue with key individuals involved in the Company's governance, including the board chair, the chief executive, the finance director, the external audit lead partner, Director of Assurance and the head of internal audit.
+- 4.1 The committee shall meet at least three times a year at appropriate intervals in the financial reporting and audit cycle and otherwise as required. - 4.2 Outside of the formal meeting programme, the committee chair will maintain a dialogue with key individuals involved in the Company's governance, including the board chair, the chief executive, the finance director, the external audit lead partner, Director of Assurance, the head of internal audit and the General Counsel.